agungTuanany/Advanced-NodeJS-StephenGrider/chapter_01_the_internal_of_node/README.md

 outside of that single-thread.

 So simply declaring that node is single-threaded is **not absolutely true**.
-The event-lop uses a single-thread but a lot of the code developer write not actually execute inside that thread entirely.
+The event-loop uses a single-thread but a lot of the code developer write not actually execute inside that thread entirely.

 To prove NodeJS is node not absolutely single-thread just take a look in